edhirst/MODAnalyzer/README.md

  - Install [FastJet](http://www.fastjet.fr/ "FastJet") (in addition to fastjet-contrib).
 Note the path to FastJet config.

- - Open `./Makefile` and paste the path to FastJet config to the **PATH\_TO\_FASTJET** variable on line 5.
+ - Open `./Makefile` and paste the path to FastJet config to the **PATH\_TO\_FASTJET** variable on line 1.
 You will likely end up with a path ending with 'fastjet-install/bin/fastjet-config'

+ - Install [Pythia](http://home.thep.lu.se/~torbjorn/pythia81html/Welcome.html "Pythia 8") Note the path to the pythia config.

+ - Open `./Makefile` and paste the path to Pythia config to the **PATH\_TO\_PYTHIA** variable on line 3.
+You will likely end up with a path ending with 'pythia8235/bin/pythia8-config'

  -  Note the path to the directory that contains the MOD files you've produced from the [MODProducer](https://github.com/rmastand/MODProducer/ "MODProducer") package.

  - Compile everything with `make`.